OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 ## Maturity 3
 ### Benefit
+Your application security program is fundamentally driven by objective measures and concrete goals.

 ### Activity
 Define guidelines for influencing the Application Security program based on the KPIs and other application security metrics.
 These guidelines  combine the maturity of the application development process and procedures  with different metrics to make the program more efficient.
 The following examples show a relationship between measurements and ways of evolving and improving application security: